Fred (footballer, born 1983): International career

 In May 2014, Fred was named in Brazil's squad for the 2014 World Cup.
 In the opening match of the tournament, on 12 June against Croatia in São Paulo, Fred was fouled in the 69th minute, resulting in a controversial penalty which Neymar converted to make the score 2–1 ahead of an eventual 3–1 win.
 After receiving criticism for his performances in the opening two matches, Fred scored his only goal of the tournament in the final group match, a 4–1 victory over Cameroon which qualified the team for the round of 16.
 He managed just five shots on target at the tournament in six matches played.
 Fred's prolonged run of poor form saw the player receive hostile jeers from the home crowd whenever he touched the ball in the 7–1 defeat to Germany in Belo Horizonte.
 According to Opta Sports, Fred failed to make a single tackle, cross, run or interception during the match, and spent the most time in possession of the ball on the centre spot due to seven restarts and one kick-off.
 Following Brazil's 3–0 defeat to the Netherlands in the match for third place, Fred announced his retirement from international competition.

 On 16 September 2014, it was reported that Fred came out of retirement after previously announcing retirement following the criticism he received during the 2014 World Cup.
-Despite his intention to return to the Seleção, Fred confirmed his international career is over the following year, as he has yet to feature in a Brazil squad since Luiz Felipe Scolari's departure.
+Despite his intention to return to the Seleção, Fred once again confirmed his international retirement the following year, and did not feature in a Brazil squad again.